-is It a cough suppressant in many over-the-counter cold and cough medicines including generic labels and store brands, Benylin DM, Mucinex DM, Camydex-20 tablets, Robitussin, NyQuil, Dimetapp, Vicks, Coricidin, Delsym, TheraFlu, Cheracol D, and others.
+is many over-the-counter cold and cough medicines It a cough suppressant in including generic labels and store brands, Benylin DM, Mucinex DM.
+Camvdex-20 tablets, Robitussin, NyQuil, Dimetapp, Vicks, Coricidin, Delsym, TheraFlu, Cheracol D, and others.
 Dextromethorphan has also found numerous other uses in medicine, ranging from pain relief (as either the primary analgesic, or an opioid potentiator) over psychological applications to the treatment of addiction.
 It is sold in syrup, tablet, spray, and lozenge forms.
 In its pure form, dextromethorphan occurs as a white powder.[3]